dhuseby/library/README.md

   - [x] Set up the Makefile
   - [x] Create this README
   - [x] Create failing tests
-- [ ] Fill in tests
+- [x] Fill in tests
-- [ ] Create concrete impl for the `Library` interface that uses an in-memory map and atomic.Value protection
+- [x] Create concrete impl for the `Library` interface that uses an in-memory map and atomic.Value protection
+  - [ ] Pass all tests
 - [ ] Add Future Proofing and Maintenance discussion to the README
   - [ ] Add information on abstracting the searching mechanism behind an interface to allow for looking up `Book`s by any field
   - [ ] Add information on adding the ability to create arbitrary search indexes